birc-stormtroopers/bit-manipulation/README.md

 There's a couple of issues if you use shifting in your code.
 One is that you do not always control whether you use logical or arithmetic shift.
 All languages I know of, that have unsigned integer types, will use logical shift on those.
 But if you have signed integers, you need to check with your language.
 Some languages have separate operators for logical and arithmetic shift, `>>>` for logical and `>>` for arithemtic shift in Java, for example.
 Or they will use arithmetic shift for signed types and logical for unsigned.
 Or, as in with the every complicated C programming language, leave it undefined--you might get one, you might get the other, and we are not going to tell you.

 Another issue is the offset `k` we shift with.
 Since zeros (or maybe ones with arithmetic shift) are shifted in, you might think that you can shift by an arbitrary amount.
 Think again.
 The hardware instructions for shifting generally require a small number that can be encoded in machine code, and they don't necessarily accept shifts larger than the word size.
 (In C, it is of course undefined what happens if you shift by more than the word size; Rust is better, here it is a compile time error to even attempt).
 So keep `k` smaller than the word size if you want to live a long and happy programmer life.
-There are times where this is annoying, and you at least would want to shift a 32-bit word by 32 bits and just let the result be all zeros, for example, but then you have to program your way around that.
+There are times where this is annoying, and you at least would want to shift a 32-bit word by 32 bits and just let the result be all zeros, for example, but then you have to program your way around that.[^6]

 ### Using the operators